LGBTQ+ Community: Improving the Current State of Equality and Access to Care in the U.S.

 Like many organizations, the LGBTQ Center Long Beach in California has had to stop providing in-person services in March 2020.
 With a sizeable and vulnerable community to serve, they had to find a way to continue providing services remotely and securely.
 Ismael Salamanca, Director of Health Services at The LGBTQ Center Long Beach, recently shared their journey with Penelope and how the system’s Engage platform helped ease the process of pivoting to virtual care by allowing clients to fill out consent or screening forms remotely.

-Participate in the live conversation between Ismael Salamanca of The LGBTQ Center Long Beach and a Penelope expert, and engage with the panelists on the challenges your organization may be facing.
+Watch the recorded discussion between Ismael Salamanca of The LGBTQ Center Long Beach and a Penelope expert, and engage with the panelists on the challenges your organization may be facing.
 Or if you’re unable to participate, book a complimentary consultation with a Penelope Expert and learn how Penelope can help your organization survive and thrive during COVID-19 and beyond.

 How Athena Software Can Support Your Organization